catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 the debugging process is significantly faster with Dagster.
 If any new tables were added in the new year, you will need to add a new transform function for the corresponding dataframe.
 If new columns have been added, they should also be inspected for cleanup.
-Debug and rematerialize until the assets load successfully.
+Debug and rematerialize the assets until they load successfully.

 .. note::